tcflab/protocols/UMI_sequencing_ZIKV.md

 Notes:
 - *This protocols assumes are you starting with high-quality, purified vRNA*.
 - If possible, we recommend quantifying vRNA copy number.
 Bioinformatic analysis of UMI-labeled reads is optimized near 30X-coverage *per input template*.
-- Confidence intervals of SNP frequency calls increase substantially when the total number of RNA molecules going into the RT is less than or equal to 100 copies.
+- Confidence intervals of SNP frequency calls increase substantially when the total number of RNA molecules input into the RT is less than or equal to 100 copies.

 ### Reverse Transcription